KangLiao929/Cylin-Painting/README.md

 - [x] 20240101: Cylin-Painting is published at TIP.
 - [x] 20240118: The implementation guidance is released.
-- [ ] Release both training and inference codes.
+- [x] 20240202: Release both training and inference codes.
-- [ ] Release pre-trained weights on three panoramic datasets.
+- [ ] Release pre-trained weights on panoramic datasets.

 ## Installation
 Using the virtual environment (conda) to run the code is recommended.